bonfire-networks/website-blog/how_design.md

 <div role="alert" class="alert alert-info text-sm">
   <svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 24 24" class="stroke-current shrink-0 w-6 h-6"><path stroke-linecap="round" stroke-linejoin="round" stroke-width="2" d="M13 16h-1v-4h-1m1-4h.01M21 12a9 9 0 11-18 0 9 9 0 0118 0z"></path></svg>
   <span> This document is a work in progress.
-We invite you to share feedbacks and contributions to make it better.</span>
+We invite you to share feedbacks and contributions to improve it along the journey.</span>
 </div>

-**😫 Tired of social networks that prioritize profit over people?**
+### 😫 Tired of social networks that prioritize profit over people?

 Today's digital landscape, dominated by a few major platforms, has led to societal polarization, community fragmentation, rampant disinformation, and the rise of extremist ideologies.
 It's time for a change.

-**🔥 Enter Bonfire**

 More than just a social network, Bonfire is a toolkit for creating digital spaces that empower communities.
 Designed with autonomy, safety, and meaningful interactions in mind, Bonfire enables communities to take control of their features, data, and digital environment, free from algorithmic bias and corporate oversight.